I am Swapna Kishore, the person who has set up this site, Dementia Care Notes®.

-Meanwhile, I began helping my mother whenever she was unable to do things.
+Meanwhile, I was trying to help my mother whenever she was unable to do things.
 I now know that people like me become caregivers even before we know we are caregivers.
 That is, we are caregivers though we do not know that our loved ones have medical problems.
 We do not know that their condition will keep getting worse.

-Over the years, I bumbled through my care responsibility.
-I learned through trial and error.
+Over the years, I bumbled as a caregiver, learning through trial and error.
 In the beginning I often did not connect her changed behavior with the diagnosis.
 But then the reality of her dementia started sinking in.
 My expectations became more realistic.

-Awareness of dementia in India is poor.
+The fact is, awareness of dementia in India is poor.
 Acceptance of a caregiver’s role is even poorer.
 Families do not tell outsiders about the diagnosis or problems because they fear the person will be considered “mad”.
 Caregivers who talk of their fatigue are told not to complain, because what they are doing is just their “duty”.
 People see no difference between living with a normal elder and supporting someone with dementia.
-I faced a lot of criticism and isolation, and so did my mother.
-A neighbor would often scold my mother for not trying hard enough to remember things and remain independent.
-I found this very sad because this lady should have known better–her own mother had dementia.
+Caregivers often face criticism and isolation, as do the persons with dementia.

 Dementia Care Notes contains information relevant for dementia home care.
 It is specially meant for caregivers doing dementia home care in India.
 All material on this site is presented from a dementia caregiver’s perspective.
 It puts together what I have gathered from all my reading and my interactions with hundreds of caregivers.
 Though the site is designed for Indians, it may be useful to caregivers from any country, especially developing countries with similar cultures.
 I have also included multiple caregiver experiences in the form of detailed interviews I conducted, and selected links to articles and blogs.